-6. Know what dosage to use!
-Acute conditions tend to require higher dosages then chronic conditions or emotional conditions.
+6. Know what dilution to use!
+Acute conditions tend to require higher dilutions than chronic conditions or emotional conditions.

 For us as aromatherapists perhaps the most important aspect of maximizing synergy potential is our knowledge of and experience with each individual essential oil in our collection.
 There is not scientific evidence to support all our ideas or creations nor is this important to validate our ability to blend dynamic and highly effective blends/products.
 With our knowledge and experience, using the framework above and gaining feedback from our clients, we can feel confident in creating aromatherapeutic products.

 “Modern Science and medicine are reductionist; that is to say, they reduce phenomena to their smallest pieces to gain understanding.
 This perspective ignores the possibility that there is a unified being, consciousness, identity pattern, or functional whole at the base of a human, animal, plant, or disease organism.
 Holism, in contrast, concerns itself with this underlying, unifying entity.” – Matthew Wood: The Earthwise Herbal: A Complete Guide to New World Medicinal Plants

 Harris, R. (2002).
 Synergism in the essential oil world.
 The International Journal of Aromatherapy,12(4), 179-185.

 Schnaubelt, K. (2000).
 Functional Group Therapy.
 International Journal of Aromatherapy.
 10(1/2):62-63.